orangedaisy/bshowco/_posts/2020-10-09-vuejs-zero-to-pokedex.md

 This step is where things really came to life, and where I spent most of my development time.

-{% include figure.html src='/assets/images/pokedex_v2.jpg' alt='Wireframes and
-user journey for version 2 of the Pokedex that allows catching Pokemon with the aid of a catch list' caption='' %}
+{{ figure('/assets/images/pokedex_v2.jpg','Wireframes and user journey for version 2 of the Pokedex that allows catching Pokemon with the aid of a catch list','') }}

 At this point I was positively ripping through the Vue.js course, selectively searching for the pieces I would need to keep this project moving along.
 Max did